ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/nuget-packages/rezolver.microsoft.aspnetcore.hosting.md

 The `startup.cs` is similar to what's required for Asp.Net Core 2.0 - except your `ConfigureContainer` method should accept an `ITargetContainer` - i.e. `ConfigureContainer(ITargetContainer)`
 and then Rezolver will be used as the container for your application.

-***

-Clearly, we recommmend moving to Asp.Net Core 2.0 ASAP as it has more features, is faster, and is generally *way* cooler than 1.1! :wink: